 Helsingborg, Sweden - 2016

 The playground is inspired by the tower of Kernen, which is an old medieval fortress in Helsingborg, Sweden.
-It is the only part remaining of a larger Danish fortress which, along with the fortress Kronborg on the opposite side of Øresund, controlled the entranceway between Kattegat and Øresund and further south the Baltic Sea.
+It is the only part remaining of a larger Danish fortress which, along with the fortress Kronborg on the opposite side of Øresund, controlled the entranceway between Kattegat and Øresund and further south to the Baltic Sea.
 The old fortress of Kernen in Helsingborg is one of the biggest tourist attractions of the city, attracting many visitors each year.
 As part of improving the experience of visiting the site, a playground was to be built next to the fortress.

 The playground is designed to include the whole family and even kids with physical handicaps.
 The large wavy boardwalk is perfect for toddlers to train their motor skills and even as a bike track for older kids.

 The kids can climb inside the big figures of the fisherwomen and the Earl's son.

 Discover the giant rat roaming the corners of the town, searching for scraps and leftovers.

 The little town of small houses invites the kids to explore every corner with its many details.